 The timing of revenue recognition, billings, and cash collections results in billed accounts receivable, unbilled receivables (contract assets), and customer advances and deposits (contract liabilities) on the Condensed Consolidated Balance Sheets.
 In our Air Pollution Control (APC) technology segment, amounts are billed as work progresses in accordance with agreed-upon contractual terms.
 Generally, billing occurs subsequent to revenue recognition, resulting in contract assets.
 For the FUEL CHEM technology segment, deliveries made in the current period but billed in subsequent periods are also considered contract assets.
 These assets are reported on the Condensed Consolidated Balance Sheets on a contract-by-contract basis at the end of each reporting period.
-At March 31, 2024, December 31, 2023, and December 31, 2022, contract assets for APC technology projects were approximately \$1,507, \$2,285, and \$3,082, respectively.
-There were no contract assets for the FUEL CHEM technology segment as of March 31, 2024, December 31, 2023, and December 31, 2022.
+At March 31, June 30, 2024, December 31, 2023, and December 31, 2022, contract assets for APC technology projects were approximately \$1,507, \$1,543, \$2,285, and \$3,082, respectively.
+There were no contract assets for the FUEL CHEM technology segment as of March 31, June 30, 2024, December 31, 2023, and December 31, 2022.

 The Company will periodically bill in advance of costs incurred before revenue is recognized, resulting in contract liabilities.
 These liabilities are reported on the Condensed Consolidated Balance Sheets on a contract-by-contract basis at the end of each reporting period.
-Contract liabilities were \$761, \$1,279, and \$372 at March 31, 2024, December 31, 2023, and December 31, 2022, respectively, and are included in other accrued liabilities on the Condensed Consolidated Balance Sheets.
+Contract liabilities were \$761, \$276, \$1,279, and \$372 at March 31, June 30, 2024, December 31, 2023, and December 31, 2022, respectively, and are included in other accrued liabilities on the Condensed Consolidated Balance Sheets.

-Changes in the contract asset and liability balances during the three-month period ended March 31, 2024 were not materially impacted by any other items other than amounts billed and revenue recognized as described previously.
-Revenue recognized that was included in the contract liability balance at the beginning of the period was \$1,121 for the three months ended March 31, 2024 and \$359 for the three months ended March 31, 2023, which represented primarily revenue from progress towards completion of our APC technology contracts.
+Changes in the contract asset and liability balances during the three six-month period ended March 31, June 30, 2024 were not materially impacted by any other items other than amounts billed and revenue recognized as described previously.
+Revenue recognized that was included in the contract liability balance at the beginning of the period was \$1,121 \$438 and \$1,221 for the three and sixmonths ended March 31, June 30, 2024, respectively, and \$359 \$9 and \$368 for the three and sixmonths ended March 31, June 30, 2023, respectively, which represented primarily revenue from progress towards completion of our APC technology contracts.

-As of March 31, 2024 and December 31, 2023, we had no construction contracts in progress that were identified as a loss contract.
+As of March 31, June 30, 2024 and December 31, 2023, we had no construction contracts in progress that were identified as a loss contract.